cbenham/kata/README.md

 * Clone the project
 * cd into the cloned project
 * Run: `bundle install` which will install the RSpec and Mocha gems
+* On the command line run: `rspec` if all goes well the one spec should pass

 **Create new test specifications (specs)**
 * Spec files should be placed in `spec/lib`